Statically Indeterminate Structures

 Methods for Solving Indeterminate Structures

 Most of the structures being used in construction are indeterminate in nature.
 Force method of analysis or displacement method of analysis could be used to solve for indeterminate structures.
-Some of the common methods to solve for indeterminate structures are; method of consistent deformation (compatibility method also known as flexibility method), moment distribution method, slope-deflection equations, three-moment theorem, Energy theorems, stiffness method etc.

 You can also use our Moment Distribution Calculator for solving indeterminate beams